dvmorozov/pdfservice/README.md

 ## Deployment

-The service is ready for deployment into Azure.
+The API has been deployed into Azure infrastructure.
-Actually now it is available at https://adobesdk.azurewebsites.net/
+You can try it at https://adobesdk.azurewebsites.net/

-## Examples
+### Examples

 https://adobesdk.azurewebsites.net/pdf/document/?url=https://hi-tech.mail.ru/review/ne_perevodi/
 https://adobesdk.azurewebsites.net/pdf/filename/?url=https://hi-tech.mail.ru/review/ne_perevodi/

+# HTMLCleanupDLL

+Implements extracting of informative text from HTML-pages (cleaning up from advertising banners and so on).
+Converts cleaned content into PDF by means of iText library.

-# PdfCreator - Adobe Services SDK CLI application
+# PdfCreator

+Implements CLI application converting HTML-pages into PDF-documents by means of Adobe Services SDK.

 ## Building